- Home

 The Commonwealth of Nations evolved from the British Empire, but its member states do not need ties to it or to have HM Queen Elizabeth II as their monarch.
 What does the Commonwealth of Nations do?
 Find out more about it here.

-This article discusses the main features of the constitution of America, and its comparison with British constitution.
+This article discusses the main features of the Constitution of the United States and its comparison with the Constitution of the United Kingdom.

 The Top 10 Most Powerful Militaries in the World